conigaribotto/conigaribotto/README.md

  # Hi, I’m Coni Garibotto 👋🏾 👩🏾‍💻

-- 👀 I’m interested in  Web Development, learning about front-end and back-end development.
+- 👀 I’m interested in front-end and back-end development.
 I'm also interested in languages.
 - 🌱 I’m currently learning more about back-end languages.
 - ✨ Web Tech Stack: HTML5, CSS3, JAVASCRIPT.
 ## How to reach me 🌎: <a href="(https://github.com/conigaribotto)"></a>